Psychotherapy

 Length: 3 Modules

-10 Sessions on Developmental Trauma & Resilience (Spring/Summer 2023)
+14 Sessions on Developmental Trauma & Resilience (April – June 2026)

 Target Audience: Healthcare Providers

-To view curriculum content, please click on the toggle button below
+To view curriculum content, please click on the toggle button belo

 Below is a list of curriculum topics that are often featured in this module: